Jerrynicki/jrery-bot/stocks.md

 All of the commands are subcommands of jer!stocks, so you can use them by sending `jer!stocks subcommand arg1 arg2 ...`

-You can see your jrery dollars by using jer!money
+You can see your jrery dollars by using jer!money and get 100 free jrery dollars every 24h with jer!daily

 Subcommands and explanations: